 Traditionally, the castellers perform their tower building during the main parts of larger festivals.
 Usually, three colles come together and build their human edifices.
 Nowadays, the towers are also often built outside of the festivals – the actual season goes from June to November.

-Check the website of the Castellers de Barcelona for an updated schedule.
+Check the website of the Castellers de Catalunya for an updated schedule.
 If you have the chance to watch the building of a castell, do so as it really is a very special event.

 Since 2010 the Human Towers of Catalonia are part of the Intangible World Heritage by the UNESCO.